 - Emad El-Din Aysha: Has the audience for fantasy and SF in Algeria changed after the Arab spring?
 Are readers more eager for these genres, or less, or has there been no noticeable difference?

-Djamel Fiji: The majority of young people in Algeria, aren’t so interested in reading, they prefer watching SF movies than reading fantasy books.
+Djamel Jiji: The majority of young people in Algeria, aren’t so interested in reading, they prefer watching SF movies than reading fantasy books.
 But after they have seen Harry Potter, and The Lord of the Rings, a new generation in Algeria seems so interested in fantasy books.

 - Emad El-Din Aysha: Would you say there is any difference between Arabic literature in the Maghreb and in the Eastern part of the Arab world?
 Especially when it comes to fantasy and science fiction?

-Djamel Fiji: Frankly in the Maghreb there are no fantasy writers, perhaps I’m the first one who wrote this genre of writing.
+Djamel Jiji: Frankly in the Maghreb there are no fantasy writers, perhaps I’m the first one who wrote this genre of writing.
 I found this information recently after my first literary meeting in Annaba.
 In Egypt and after the publication and the translation in Arabic of the famous books of J.K.
 Rowling (Harry Potter), young writers started writing fantasy and science fiction.
 I recently read a new fantasy book called ملاذ’

 Witten by Ahmed Salah El-Mehdi, it seems interesting as a fantasy story written in Arabic.